dumbasscheesecat/SDT/README.md

 # SDT
-# currently gpt is saying to run python3 -m src.TestSignalDetection from /repo/SDT and it should work
+# currently gpt is saying to run python3 -m src.TestSignalDetection from /repo/SDT. got the idea for import and file structure from there.
-# also allegedly file structure should be
-/repo/SDT/
-│── README.md
-│── sdt/
-│   ├── __init__.py
-│   ├── SignalDetection.py
-│── src/
-│   ├── __init__.py  <-- (Create this if missing)
-│   ├── TestSignalDetection.py